mkalten/reacTIVision/README.txt

 On Windows and Mac OS this will show a system dialog that allows the adjustment of the available camera parameters.
 On Linux (Mac OS X when using Firewire cameras), the available camera settings can be adjusted with a simple on screen display.
+Pressing the 'K' key allows to browse and select all available cameras and image formats.

 In order to produce some more verbose debugging output, hitting the 'V' will print the symbol and finger data to the console.